Maid café: Menu

 Most maid cafés offer menus similar to those of more typical cafés.
 Customers can order coffee, other beverages, and a wide variety of entrées and desserts.
 However, in maid cafés, waitresses will often decorate a customer's order with cute designs at their table.
-Syrup can be used to decorate desserts and Omurice (オムライス, Omu-raisu), a popular entrée combining omelettes and rice, is typically decorated using ketchup.
+Syrup can be used to decorate desserts, and Omurice (オムライス, Omu-raisu), a popular entrée combining omelets and rice, is typically decorated using ketchup.
 This service adds to the image of the waitress as an innocent but pampering maid.
-These prices are typically raised in order to compensate for the service provided by these maids.
+These prices are typically raised to compensate for the service provided by these maids.

 In the making of these decorative desserts and entrées, maids will often also begin to say chants, making both the experience and food that their customers are about to receive seem more "magical" [sic].